AcademySoftwareFoundation/tac/process/lifecycle.md

 * Provide a clear process for the contribution of a project to the Academy Software Foundation; and
 * Set milestones and requirements for different project development stages once accepted into Academy Software Foundation.

-The Academy Software Foundation may adopt or amend this document by votes of its Technical Advisory Council (“TAC”) and Governing Board.
+The Academy Software Foundation may adopt or amend this document by a majority vote of both the Technical Advisory Council (“TAC”) and Governing Board.

 # Stages